 The Support Coordinator must submit a Goods & Services Request to DDD that documents the planned/proposed activity and the associated fee.
 The activities must be indicated in the PCPT.
-When invoicing the fiscal intermediary for an activity fee, a copy of the activity receipt must be submitted and be equal to or less than the amount entered in the service plan.
+When invoicing the fiscal intermediary

-&lt;sup>7 Entities that primarily serve people with disabilities can also provide lessons/experiences or information that can be similar to that described as "Goods & Services" above.
+&lt;sup>6 Entities that primarily serve people with disabilities can also provide lessons/experiences or information that can be similar to that described as "Goods & Services" above.
 These providers would offer these lessons/experiences through other waiver services such as day habilitation or prevocational training.
 For example, a cooking class offered by a social/human services provider would be provided through "day habilitation services" or a basic computer class would be provided through "prevocational training" services.
 When these other services are offered by social/human service providers primarily serving people with intellectual and developmental disabilities, they are prior authorized through the approved ISP and claimed directly by the Medicaid provider using the procedural code identified for that particular service.